– Advanced Open Water

 Maps & Itinerary

-Few people are granted the opportunity of diving these pristine waters and no place on Earth will boast such a variety of underwater sightings.
-Your underwater adventures will encompass everything from whales to nudibranchs and much, much more.
-The islands are best known for amazing shark diving and you will generally have a chance to encounter silky sharks, the famous Galapagos shark and an abundance of schooling hammerheads.
+A Galapagos liveaboard scuba diving adventure can encompass everything from whale sightings to colourful nudibranchs and much, much more.
+The islands are best known for amazing shark encounters and you will generally have a chance of seeing silky sharks, the famous Galapagos shark and an abundance of schooling hammerheads.
 Macro-lovers will also get their share of the excitement with an array of seahorses, blennies, hawk fishes and many others.

 On a typical 10-night itinerary up to 27-30 dives may be possible*.
 The diving day aboard Galapagos Master is typically scheduled as follows: